odnr93/routilux/docs/source/user_guide/index.rst

 User Guide
 ==========

-This section provides detailed guidance on using flowforge.
+This section provides detailed guidance on using routilux.

 .. toctree::
    :maxdepth: 2